rcarrata/ocp4-azure-ipi/docs/mode-disconnected.md

 ## Fill the vars

-* Copy or generate the vars.yml and customize to fill your needs:
+* Edit the vars-private.yml and customize to fill your needs:

 ```
-cp -pr varsnexample-vars.yml vars/vars-disconnected.yml
+vim vars/vars-disconnected.yml
 ```

 ## Execute the installation